 9 Big Steps to Buying a House

 Our first step in finding a house was to find a Realtor.
 You don’t have to get a Realtor but it’s free for you (both the buyer and sellers Realtors are paid out of the purchase price of the home) and your Realtor has a lot of expertise that you probably don’t have.
 As someone going through the process without any real estate or contract knowledge, I can say that doing this without a Realtor would be way too hard and time consuming.

 2. Find a House

-Go online to websites like Zillow.com, Trulia.com and Realtor.com to start looking for houses.
+Go online to national websites like Zillow.com, Trulia.com or local communities like liveatchurchillfarms.com to start looking for houses.
 Your realtor can help you find homes if you like, but Tag and I preferred to find ones we like online and send a list to our realtor so he could set up the showings.

 3. Get Pre-Approved for Financing (optional)

 Once you’ve found a house you like and are thinking about making an offer, it’s a good idea to get pre-approved for financing.
 This will help you understand if you can realistically get a loan for the home, and it also shows the seller that you are serious and have the means to buy his or her house.
 You don’t have to do this, but it makes your offer look stronger.

 Talk to your Realtor have him pull some information on recently sold homes in the area and come up with a good offer.
 If you think the house is worth $200k, go in with an offer that is lower than that but not so low that the seller doesn’t take you seriously.
 Remember that your Realtor’s commission is based on the sale price of the house, so a higher sale price means a bigger commission for him or her.
 Listen to your Realtor’s advice, but it’s your money and ultimately your decision how much to offer.